Stories have long showcased the potential for personal growth and transformation that can be found within our jobs.

-When you take the time to observe yourself, you have the opportunity to transform as a person and to experience growth – on both a professional and personal level.
+When you take the time to observe yourself, you can transform as a person and experience growth – on both a professional and personal level.

+Knowing others is intelligence.
+Knowing yourself is true wisdom.
+Mastering others is strength.
 Mastering yourself is true power. – Lao Tzu

-Here are five ways for you to use your job to transform as a person:
+Use your job to transform as a person:

 1. Evaluate yourself often.

-Some companies offer annual employee reviews where you fill out a form for self-evaluation, and then meet with your supervisor to discuss areas of improvement.
+Some companies offer annual employee reviews where you fill out a form for self-evaluation and then meet with your supervisor to discuss areas of improvement.

 Notice how you react to others when things are going well, compared to how you handle stressful times.

-It also helps you to identify areas where you could improve upon or grow.
+It also helps you to identify areas where you could improve or grow.

 2. Step outside of your comfort zone.

 When you are feeling uncomfortable, it’s often a sign that you’re on the verge of transformation.

 When you put yourself outside of your comfort zone and try something new, you will learn from the experience.
-You may even discover a new talent that you didn’t know you had!

 3. Engage with others.

 You can learn more about yourself by engaging with other people.

-Keep an open mind that you will learn new things, and may even have your own views challenged.
+Keep an open mind that you will learn new things and may even have your views challenged.

-It will help you to become more discerning in your own ideas, values and needs.
+It will help you to become more discerning in your ideas, values, and needs.

 4. Figure out what you don’t want.

-If you are spending most of your working day performing tasks that you do not enjoy, it signifies time for a change – either within the company, or it’s time to move on altogether.
+If you are spending most of your working day performing tasks that you do not enjoy, it signifies time for a change – either within the company or it’s time to move on altogether.

 When you figure this out, it’s time to ask for what you need.

 5. Ask for what you need.

 If you are in a good company, your manager will support you when you ask for what you need.

 Perhaps you need support on a particular project because you are working long hours and need a break.

-Learning is a life-long process.
 As you spend much of your time working, you have ample opportunity to learn more about yourself.

-Too often, people start out on a path to reach a particular position in their career or to obtain a certain salary.
+Too often, people start on a path to reach a particular career position or obtain a certain salary.